electronicvisions/brainscales2-demos/2-superspike.rst

        Systematic Evaluation of Spiking Neural Networks.”
 IEEE Transactions on Neural Networks and Learning Systems (2020).

+In order to use the microscheduler we have to set some enviroment varibles first:

+.. include:: quiggeldy_setup.rst

 .. code:: ipython3

     %matplotlib inline